Darxo/Hardened/README.md

 - **Entrenched** has been completely reworked.
 It now grants +5 Resolve per adjacent ally, +5 Ranged Defense per adjacent obstacle and 10% more Ranged Skill if at least 3 adjacent tiles are allies or obstacles
 - **Executioner** no longer works against stunned or sleeping targets.
 It now works against all rooted targets instead of just a select subset of those effects
 - **Exploit Opening** is completely reworked.
 It now grants a stacking +10% chance to hit whenever an opponent misses an attack against you.
 Bonus is reset upon landing a hit (just like Fast Adaptation)
+- **Fast Adaptation** can now trigger multiple times per Attack-Use
 - **Fencer** no longer grants +10% chance to hit or 20% less fatigue cost.
 It no longer removes the damage type requirement from **Passing Step**.
 It now causes your fencing swords to lose 50% less durability
+- **Feral Rage** is completely reworked: Gain 1 Rage Stack whenever you miss a Non-AoE Attack or get hit by an Attack from an enemy, up to a maximum of 4 Stacks.
+Lose all Rage Stacks when you hit with a Non-AoE Attack.
+Deal 25% more Damage with Non-AoE Attacks for each Rage Stack.
+While you have at least 4 Rage Stacks, become Immunt to Stuns and take 20% less Hitpoint Damage
 - **Flail Mastery** now makes skills cost 20% less Fatigue (down from 25%).
 It no longer grants +5% HitChance with **Thresh** and it no longer grants the **From all Sides** perk.
 You now gain the **From all Sides** effect until the start of your next turn, after you use a Flail Skill.
 This effect makes you count twice for the purpose of surrounding adjacent enemies
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy
 - **Formidable Approach** is completely reworked.
 Moving next to an enemy that has less maximum Hitpoints than you, removes Confident from them.
 Moving next to an enemy grants +15 Melee Skill against them until they damage you or you move away from each other